Development of the New Testament canon: Council of Laodicea

 The Council of Laodicea, c.
 363, was one of the first councils that set out to judge which books were to be read aloud in churches.
 The decrees issued by the thirty or so clerics attending were called canons.
 Canon 59 decreed that only canonical books should be read, but no list was appended in the Latin and Syriac manuscripts recording the decrees.
 The list of canonical books, Canon 60, sometimes attributed to the Council of Laodicea is a later addition according to most scholars and has a 22-book OT and 26-book NT (excludes Revelation).

 Athanasius

-In his Easter letter of 367, Athanasius, Bishop of Alexandria, gave a list of exactly the same books as what would become the 27-book NT canon, and he used the word "canonized" (kanonizomena) in regard to them.
-This canon was the first time a list agreed with the current canon although the order differed with the letters of Paul being last among the letters unlike the current version.
+In his Easter letter of 367, Athanasius, Bishop of Alexandria, gave a list of exactly the same books as what would become the 27-book NT canon, and he used the word "canonized" (κανονιζόμενα kanonizomena) in regard to them.
+This is the earliest known list which unambiguously enumerates all books present in the modern canon, though the order differs in that it includes the Pauline epistles last among the letters rather than first.

-Athenasius distinguished between canonical books, books that were to read, and apocrypha that must be rejected.
+Athanasius distinguishes between divinely-inspired canonical books, non-canonical books that can still useful for instruction, and "apocryphal" books that ought to be rejected.